xpqz/dyalog-docs/programming-reference-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/control-structures/goto.md

 A `:GoTo` statement is a direct alternative to `→` (branch) and causes execution to jump to the line specified by the first element of `aexp`.

 The following are equivalent.
-See [Language Reference](../../../../../language-reference-guide/primitive-functions/branch) for further details.
+See [Branch](../../../../../language-reference-guide/primitive-functions/branch) for further details.
 ```apl
       →Exit
       :GoTo Exit